 These costs relate to the analysis of drill cores, rock and soil samples, and to the geophysical exploration programs completed at Golden Meadows.
-This expense has increased in the current year as the Corporation completed its first winter drilling program in early 2012.
+This expense has decreased in the current year as the Corporation had a smaller drilling program compared to the prior year and completed lesser amounts of exploration related activities.

-An analysis of the December 31, 2012 and December 31, 2011 Statements of financial position of the Corporation follows:
+An analysis of the December 31, 2013 and December 31, 2012 statements of financial position of the Corporation follows: